sanjays1/iceberg/README.md

 ## Usage

+The `iceberg` program has 3 sub commands: `help`, `serve`, and `validate-policy`.
+Use `iceberg serve` to launch the server and `iceberg validate-policy` to validate a policy file.
+Below is the usage for the `iceberg serve` command.

 ```
-iceberg is a file server using client certificate authentication and policy-based access control.
+start the iceberg server

 Usage:
-  iceberg [flags]
+  iceberg serve [flags]

 Flags:
   -a, --addr string               address that iceberg will listen on (default ":8080")
   -f, --format string             format of the policy file (default "json")
-  -h, --help                      help for iceberg
+  -h, --help                      help for serve
+  -l, --log string                path to the log output.
+Defaults to stdout. (default "-")
   -p, --policy string             path to the policy file.
   -r, --root string               path to the document root served
       --server-ca string          path to server CA bundle for client auth